-We are mindful that the recommendations of this report may be viewed as the imposition of yet another State mandate on our already taxed school district resources.
-The current State of New York Tax Cap Legislation severely hinders the ability of financially hard pressed school districts to innovate.
-Hence, the State of New York must allocate sufficient funding to those school districts that embrace restorative justice techniques.
+The source of reluctance of the implementation of restorative justice is the significant financial limitations imposed by the state through the existing tax cap legislation.
+This limitation on school district resources severely hinders our already highly taxed school districts and imposes a reluctance to innovate.
+The State of New York must allocate sufficient funding to those school districts that embrace restorative justice techniques.
 When compared to the expenditure of limited tax dollars arising from prosecution and incarceration of unfortunate youth who find themselves on the "other" end of the School Prison Pipeline the investment reaps incalculable benefits.

-In the meantime, consideration should be given to the creation of State funded training programs, teaching personnel how to guide, support, and help navigate the accused student through the disciplinary process.
+The New York State Education Department should give consideration to the creation of State funded training programs, teaching personnel how to guide, support, and help navigate the accused student through the restorative justice process.

 The Task Force is cognizant that its recommendation focusing on a modification of the New York statute is simply a start to reform student disciplinary proceedings.
-However, such statutory enactments will underscore the State's recognition of the severe societal concerns with the existing structure of student discipline in our public schools.
+However, our proposed statutory enactment will underscore the State's recognition of the severe societal concerns with the existing structure of student discipline in our public schools.
 It will bring expanded interest and public comment on the use of restorative justice and hopefully it will spur increased allocation of already scarce dollars to support this effort to keep students in an educational setting and to reverse the School to Prison Pipeline.
-With these proposed modest modifications recommended by the New York State Bar Association, existing efforts to ameliorate a difficult result from the "pipeline" will be endorsed and expanded across our State.